TomasKulhanek/scrapytest/README.md

 # Scrapytest

-  * `src\` contains backend scripts and static frontend served by the fast api
+  * `src/` contains backend scripts and static frontend served by the fast api
-  * `frontend\` contains source code of webcomponent used to create simple frontend (aurelia framework used, but transpiled to framework agnostic webcomponents)
+  * `frontend/` contains source code of webcomponent used to create simple frontend (aurelia framework used, but transpiled to framework agnostic webcomponents)
-  * `test\` other files used for testing scripts during incremental development
+  * `test/` other files used for testing scripts during incremental development

-`propertyserver.sh`
+`src/propertyserver.sh`
  to run main server at propertyserver.py

 1. it uses scrapy to get items from sreality server, obey robots.txt